harrietrc/loadimpact-docs/jekyll/_v4/integrations/jenkins-integration.md

 ## API Token

 Before you jump into Jenkins, you should acquire our API token.
-This token allows you to communicate with the Load Impact platform.
+This token allows you to communicate with the LoadImpact platform.
 To get your token, go [here](https://app.loadimpact.com/integrations) and select User Token.

 IMPORTANT:  Generating a new token will discard any previous token you may have.
 You may reuse the same token for multiple services.